Carrick on Suir Historic Town Walk

 - View as map

-Carrick-on-Suir Tourist Information Office, Heritage Centre, Carrick-on-Suir, Tipperary, Republic of Ireland
+Carrick-on-Suir Tourist Information Office, Heritage Centre, Carrick-on-Suir, Tipperary,

 Carrick-on-Suir is a small town with a big heart.
 Occupying a charming location on the River Suir, its heritage trail revolves around Ormond Castle, a stunning Elizabethan mansion built in anticipation of a royal visit.
 Other gems include a beautiful arched bridge dating from the 14th century.